TalentBox/delayed_job_sequel/README.md

 ## Compatibility

-This gem works on Ruby (MRI/CRuby) 1.8.x, 1.9.x and Rubinius (1.8 and 1.9 mode).
+This gem works on Ruby (MRI/CRuby) 1.9.3 and 2.0.x.

-But beware, if you're running it on Ruby (MRI/CRuby) 1.8.x or Rubinius in 1.8 mode you need to use a version of Sequel <= 3.28.0.

-It's strongly recommended to use a Ruby 1.9.x version.
+It's strongly recommended to use a Ruby >= 1.9.3 version.

 ## Installation